 The importance of drug adherence is a familiar concept in the gay community.
 People living with HIV are very aware of the need for drug adherence.
 HIV-negative gay men, given their contact with people with HIV and overall high levels of HIV health literacy, are also aware that the effective treatment of HIV requires individuals to adhere to the daily dosing regimen.
-The PrEPARE study found that men who had heard of PrEP tended to know that its efficacy depends on taking the drug as prescribed.
-Both ViCPREP and PRELUDE have reported therapeutic drug levels in patients on PrEP.
+The PrEPARE study found that men who had heard of PrEP tended to know that its efficacy depends on taking the drug as prescribed.26 Both VicPrEP and PrELUDE have reported therapeutic drug levels in individuals on PrEP.
+The VicPrEP study reports high-level adherence rates as assessed by self-reporting questionnaires, refill-based measures and dry-blood-spot assays of drug levels, with 90% of participants assessed as having therapeutic drug levels.27

-8. Individuals at risk of HIV infection require affordable access to PrEP
+10. Individuals at risk of HIV infection require affordable access to PrEP

-The TGA's registration of Truvada as PrEP on the Australian Register of Therapeutic Goods is very welcome, but the cost of PrEP remains prohibitive for most Australian gay men.
-If Truvada PrEP is not listed on the PBS, most gay men who now use PrEP purchased online will continue to do so, and will continue to be exposed to the risks regarding the quality and safety of imported products, and the potential to be disconnected from primary health care.
+The cost of PrEP remains prohibitive for most Australian gay men.
+If PrEP is not listed on the PBS, gay men who use PrEP purchased online will continue to do so, and will continue to be exposed to the risks regarding the quality and safety of imported products, and the potential to be disconnected from primary health care.